Gamlang Razi: Possibly the highest peak in Southeast Asia

 Gamlang Razi has been measured at 5,870 ±2 m (19,259 ft).
 It makes the highest mountain in Southeast Asia whose height has been measured exactly by GPS.
 Hkakabo Razi has not yet been measured via GPS.
 However, Hkakabo Razi may still be the highest peak according to a recent expedition to that peak.
-Though the expedition team reached only to 5742 m (18,840 ft), they estimated that Hkakabo Razi's summit to be another 240 m (800 ft) higher.
+Though the expedition team reached only 5742 m (18,840 ft), they estimated that Hkakabo Razi's summit to be another 240 m (800 ft) higher.